-Homemade buttermilk is the slightly sour liquid that is left over after whole milk is churned into butter.
-Buttermilk is lower in fat than regular milk it’s been taken out to make butter.
-There are lots of health benefits that could be related to cooking with buttermilk, such as being a digestive aid and other possible health properties associated with its abundant vitamin and mineral makeup.
+Homemade buttermilk is the slightly sour liquid left over after whole milk is churned into butter.
+Buttermilk is lower in fat than regular milk as it’s been taken out to make butter.
+Many health benefits could be related to cooking with buttermilk, such as being a digestive aid and other possible health properties associated with its abundant vitamin and mineral makeup.
 It is available in liquid, frozen, or powder form.

-Ayurvedic buttermilk is very different from that which we call buttermilk from the West.
+Ayurvedic buttermilk is very different from what we call buttermilk from the West.
 This is often utilized to restore the beneficial intestinal bacteria – a special and difficult task.
-It’s extremely great for assimilation and provides a superb source of crucial digestive microbes.
-Ayurvedic buttermilk is far better than yogurt or lassi for lightening emotions, since it’s a lighter drink that doesn’t increase Kapha.
+It’s great for assimilation and provides a superb source of crucial digestive microbes.
+Ayurvedic buttermilk is far better than yogurt or lassi for lightening emotions since it’s a lighter drink that doesn’t increase Kapha.

 It helps restore the beneficial bacteria in the intestinal tract, thus helping digestion and assimilation.
 Buttermilk is named Takra in Sanskrit.
-Buttermilk is just one of the frequent food item described in Ayurveda to use for a variety of kinds of disease.
-In present era it’s also employed as regular food item in the majority of the sections of India.
-In Ayurveda it is clarified that the Agni dushti (Imbalance in Digestion) is the main cause for all of the disease and Buttermilk is quite beneficial in the disease due to this imbalance of digestion or in metabolic disorders.
+Buttermilk is just one of the frequent food items described in Ayurveda to use for a variety of kinds of diseases.
+In the present era, it’s also employed as a regular food item in most sections of India.
+In Ayurveda, it is clarified that the Agni dushti (Imbalance in Digestion) is the main cause of all diseases.
+Buttermilk is beneficial in the disease due to this digestion imbalance or metabolic disorders.

-In Ancient Sanskrit textbook named Vaidyakiyashubhashitasahitya, it’s noted that God in heaven got immortality because of AMRUTA (nectar) and in the world Takra (Buttermilk) is for people to be immortal.
+An Ancient Sanskrit textbook named Vaidyakiyashubhashitasahitya notes that God in heaven got immortality because of AMRUTA (nectar).
+In the world, Takra (Buttermilk) is for people to be immortal.

-Buttermilk is useful in following conditions: SHOPHA (edema), ARSHAS (Hemorrhoids), GRAHANI VIKAR (Irritable bowel syndrome or Mal-absorption syndrome), UDAR ROGA (term for disorders of stomach ), ARUCHI (Anorexia), PANDU (Initial phase of liver disease or anemia ) (Reference: Charaka samhita, sutra sthana,27:229)
+Buttermilk is useful in the following conditions: SHOPHA (edema), ARSHAS (Hemorrhoids), GRAHANI VIKAR (Irritable bowel syndrome or Mal-absorption syndrome), UDAR ROGA (the term for disorders of the stomach ), ARUCHI (Anorexia), PANDU (Initial phase of liver disease or anemia ) (Reference: Charaka samhita, sutra sthana,27:229)

-Buttermilk also finds a special mention in Ayurveda, and is described as a beverage that gods are envious of that reveals the many advantages of this drink.
-It’s believed to increase circulation, detoxifies and cleanses the system and beneficial to people with diarrhea and IBS.
-The other ailments that Buttermilk helps in healing are hypertension, arthrosclerosis and heart disease.
-Various methods of preparation together with the quantity of water is used for different Kapha, Vata, Pitta systems.
+Buttermilk also finds a special mention in Ayurveda and is described as a beverage that gods envy, revealing this drink’s many advantages.
+It’s believed to increase circulation, detoxifies and cleanse the system, and benefit people with diarrhea and IBS.
+The other ailments that Buttermilk helps in healing are hypertension, atherosclerosis, and heart disease.
+Various methods of preparation, together with the quantity of water, are used for different Kapha, Vata, and Pitta systems.

-People who have digestive problems are often advised to drink Buttermilk as opposed to milk, as it’s more quickly and easily digested.
+People with digestive problems are often advised to drink Buttermilk instead of milk, as it’s more quickly and easily digested.
 Buttermilk has more lactic acid than skim milk.
-Buttermilk made in the home is a rich source of probiotics.
-Like Yogurt or kefir, buttermilk which has active cultures can help build healthy bacteria in the gut that may have been lost because of taking antibiotics.
+Buttermilk made at home is a rich source of probiotics.
+Like Yogurt or kefir, buttermilk with active cultures can help build healthy bacteria in the gut that may have been lost because of antibiotics.
 These wholesome bacteria improve digestion, aid in nourishment, and fight digestive difficulties from flatulence to Crohn’s disease.